TedW1119/Units-Converter/README.md

 # Units-Converter
-A Java GUI units converter that converts different units of length, temperature and weigh.
+A Java GUI units converter that converts different units of length, temperature and weight.
 ![](GUI.png)